 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 Legendary whisky writer Michael Jackson once described Lindores Abbey as a pilgrimage for the whisky lover.
 When he wrote those words there was only a ruin where the Abbey once stood.
 Those who make the journey today, however, will be rewarded with far more than a site of historical interest.

-Lindores was a 12th century Abbey on the outskirts of Newburgh in Fife.
-Its significance in whisky circles stems from a note in the exchequer rolls of 1495 which reads ‘To Brother John Cor, by order of the King, to make aqua vitae, VIII bolls of malt.‘ This single note tells us the Lindores Monks were making Aqua Vitae – the Water of Life – on behalf of the King and thus cements the Abbey as the earliest known distillation site in Scotland.
+Lindores was a 12th century Abbey on the outskirts of Newburgh, in Fife.
+Its historical significance to Scotch whisky stems from a note in the Royal exchequer rolls of 1495 that reads ‘To Brother John Cor, by order of the King, to make aqua vitae, VIII bolls of malt.‘ This one solitary note tells us that the monks of Lindores were distilling Aqua Vitae, the “Water of Life”.
+It is the earliest written record of the practice.

 Lindores was rather tragically sacked in 1559 by John Knox, with much of its stonework redistributed throughout Newburgh.
 Today, it lies in ruins with the task of its preservation falling on local landowner Andrew Mackenzie-Smith.
 Mackenzie-Smith dreamed of building a distillery on the site and in 2013, work finally began on converting some old farm buildings.